seanturner/mls-architecture/draft-ietf-mls-architecture.md

 No operation in MLS should require two distinct users to be online simultaneously.
-In particular, clients participating in conversations protected using MLS must be able to update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.
+In particular, clients participating in conversations protected using MLS can update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.

-Messaging systems that implement MLS must provide a transport layer for delivering messages asynchronously and reliably.
+Messaging systems that implement MLS provide a transport layer for delivering messages asynchronously and reliably.

 ### Recovery After State Loss

-Conversation participants whose local MLS state is lost or corrupted must be able to reinitialize their state and continue participating in the conversation.
+Conversation participants whose local MLS state is lost or corrupted need to reinitialize their state and continue participating in the conversation.
 This may entail some level of message loss, but should not result in permanent exclusion from the group.